 Can dogs eat smoked salmon?

 No. You should not feed your dog smoked salmon because it contains an excessive amount of salt.
-It can also contain the harmful bacteria that causes salmon poisoning disease.
+It can also contain harmful bacteria that cause salmon poisoning disease.

 Can dogs eat sardines?

-Canned sardines are fine to feed to your dog.
-Since they are small and low on the food chain, sardines contain minimal amounts of mercury in comparison to larger fish, making them less of a threat.
+Canned sardines are fine to feed your dog.
+Since they are small and low on the food chain, sardines contain minimal amounts of mercury compared to larger fish, making them less of a threat.

 Can dogs eat tilapia?